Rajat4323/AI-Resume-Builder/README.md

-# ResumeCraft
+# AI Resume Builder

-**ResumeCraft** is an AI-powered resume builder designed to help users create professional, customized resumes with ease.
-By leveraging AI, ResumeCraft ensures that each resume is tailored to highlight the user’s skills, experience, and achievements effectively.
+**AI Resume Builder** is an AI-powered resume builder designed to help users create professional, customized resumes with ease.
+By leveraging AI, it ensures that each resume is tailored to highlight the user’s skills, experience, and achievements effectively.

 ## <a name="features">✨ Features </a>